MarcDiethelm/xtc/Documentation.md

 It worked if you can `glue -v` to get the installed version.

-After that, [install OptiPNG](http://glue.readthedocs.org/en/latest/optipng.html).
+Todo: New grunt task? ~~After that, [install OptiPNG](http://glue.readthedocs.org/en/latest/optipng.html).
 OptiPNG is a PNG optimizer that recompresses image files to a smaller size.
-You may have to manually symlink optipng into /usr/local/bin (or another folder in your path).
+You may have to manually symlink optipng into /usr/local/bin (or another folder in your path).~~

 ## Project Setup